agdestein/IncompressibleNavierStokes.jl/docs/src/equations/ns.md

 # Incompressible Navier-Stokes equations

-The incompressible Navier-Stokes equations in conservative form are given by
+The incompressible Navier-Stokes equations are comprised of a mass equation and two or three momentum equations.
+In conservative form, they are given by

 ```math
 \begin{align*}